 2. Encourages Creativity

-Though a bit more structured than freehand drawing, using a coloring books gives kids the opportunity to create and express themselves freely.
+Though a bit more structured than freehand drawing, using custom coloring books gives kids the opportunity to create and express themselves freely.
 They’ll be able to choose any color they please, mixing and matching these colors to find their favorite combinations.
 This process of completing an image by adding their choice of color is sure to broaden their creative horizons.